Moody Mansion Is Open 7 Days a Week, 10 a.m. to 5 p.m. (last tickets sold at 4 p.m.)

 Students age 6 through 17 $7 • Children 5 & Under Free

 Family Package: $34 (includes admission for 2 adults and 2 students, a savings of up to $10; additional adults and students in the family pay normal admission prices)

 Courtesy AAA and AARP discounts for self-guided audio tour; please show membership card to qualify.

 FACE MASK REQUIRED:

-The City of Galveston requires masks to be worn by all guests 10 years or older entering all businesses.
+The State of Texas requires masks to be worn by all guests 10 years or older entering all businesses.
 We have one for you if you do not have one of your own.

 2618 Broadway – Galveston, TX 77550

 Moody Mansion has instituted free weekly “Senior Hours” to help local senior citizens safely cope with the stress of isolation during the COVID-19 pandemic.

 Avoiding infection is important, but mental health is important, too, and some people are experiencing loneliness, depression and fear of leaving their homes.
 We invite them to make reservations by calling (409) 765-9770 and be our guests.